Božidar Knežević: Philosophy

 "All things born must die.
 Only what never began will never end; what preceded everything else will survive everything else; what happened first will disappear last."

 In his metaphysics, Knežević asserts the primacy of a deeper moral dimension of the world.
 Above truth, according to Knežević, stands justice.
 The discovery of the intrinsic justice in the world is achieved through truth.
 "The entire truth does not rest in any particular theory, idea or principle, as there are only particles of the whole truth...." writes Knežević.
 "Error is a belief that something untrue is true.
 A lie is a conscious distortion of truth.
 Error is noble and natural.
 Error is a lower degree of truth.
-A lie is an obstacle to truth."
+A lie is an obstacle to truth.

-He said, "The entire truth does not rest in any particular theory, idea or principle, as these are only particles of the whole truth...."

 He envisioned a worldwide socio-cultural system as the outgrowth of human progress, grounded in science and historical understanding.